cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 ## 5. My experience getting hired by Amazon

-Interestingly, out of the 202 positions I have applied to, the position I went forward with and received an offer from was the through my first ever application.
+Interestingly, out of the 202 positions I have applied to, the position I went forward with and received an offer from was through my first ever application.

 I had applied to Amazon and interviewed with them 2 years prior for an internship role.
-My experience was very positive, but as it goes, I was underprepared and failed the phone screen interview.
+My experience was **very positive**, but as it goes, I was underprepared and failed the phone screen interview.

-Then as I was looking for a job 2 years later, Amazon was the first company I applied to.
+Then as I was looking for a job 2 years later, **Amazon was the first company I applied to**.
 I had applied for a non-student position.
-I managed to progress through the OA, the phone screen interview and the recruiter call and they had me pick a date for the onsite interview.
-When nobody was confirming the date I picked T minus 2 days, I reached out to everyone I could to find out that the position I had applied for was already filled, and the opening was to be closed.
+I **managed to progress** through the **OA**, the **phone screen interview** and the **recruiter call** so they had me pick a date for the onsite interview.
+When nobody was confirming the date I picked T minus 2 days, I reached out to everyone I could to find out that **the position I had applied for was already filled**, and the opening was to be closed.

 Disheartened, I explained that as a senior year student I was able to pass through this interview process and that I believed this shows potential and skill.
 I explained that I would like my process to be counted towards a graduate role.
-I pushed for this to happen a bit more and tried to add grease to the communication between recruiters and hiring managers by asking for updates as least intrusively as I could but still frequently.
+I pushed for this and tried to add grease to the communication between recruiters and hiring managers by asking for updates as least intrusively as I could but still frequently.

 I was given the green light and was told to wait for a certain recruiter to reach out.
-A month later when student programs started receiving applications, I had my onsite interview over Amazon Chime and received an offer within 5 days.
+A month later when student programs started receiving applications, I had my **onsite interview** over Amazon Chime and received **an offer within 5 days**.

-I guess my lesson learned from this would be to not be afraid to inquire about additional opportunities even if you do get rejected.
+I guess my lesson learned from this would be to not be afraid to **inquire about additional opportunities** even if you do get rejected.
 Asking can't hurt.

 ![A tv screen with Amazon Chime running](amazon-chime.png){style="max-width:500px;"}

 The Amazon onsite is three back-to-back interviews for grad roles and 5 back-to-back interviews for non-grad roles.
-Every interviewer asks one behaviorals question followed by a coding question or two.
+Every interviewer asks one behavioral question followed by a coding question or two.

 I can confidently say that Amazon's onsite was the onsite I found the most meaningful, due to the nature of the questions and how different they felt, from industry-standard leetcode questions.
-These were real business problems simplified into a 1-hour problem, that didn't feel like neither an Introduction to Algorithms exam or a how-many-windows question.
+These were real business problems simplified into a 1-hour-ish problem, that didn't feel like neither an Introduction to Algorithms exam or a how-many-windows question.

 After I joined the company I went through the hiring training as early as I could.
 When Amazon starts hiring, I will get to be on the other side of this process welcoming candidates and trying to give them their best interviewing experience :)

 ## 6. How to prepare for coding questions?

-Not going to lie, coding questions aren't easy for mere mortals.
-There are some thing you can do to get better at it.
+Not going to lie, coding questions aren't easy.
+There are some things you can do to get better at it.

-### 6.1 Read some of Cracking the Coding Interview
+### 6.1 Read some Cracking the Coding Interview

 Might be a little bit old school, but I definitely suggest you start by reading `Cracking the Coding Interview` which I read in a nice little motel down in Şile before an interview.
 This should give you more than just how to solve questions.
 It gives very good pointers about how to create a good CV and a lot of other points as well.

 I would suggest reading it selectively, skipping stuff you already know about.

-### 6.2 Solving leetcode problems
+### 6.2 Solving LeetCode problems

 Go to [LeetCode](https://leetcode.com) and create an account if you haven't done so.